Welcome 😊 to our grammar lesson on the Spanish word incluso.

 I have a dog, a cat… even a parrot!

 I’ll go even if it rains.

-The word “hasta” has several meanings in Spanish, one of them being “even”.
-Consequently, it can be used as an alternative to “incluso”, especially in a colloquial way.
+The word hasta has several meanings in Spanish, and one of them is even.
+Consequently, hasta can be used as an alternative to incluso.

 Tengo un perro, un gato… ¡hasta un loro!

 Hasta mis amigos lo saben.

 Alberto habla todo el tiempo, hasta cuando duerme.

 In general, incluso tends to sound better in more formal settings, and hasta when we speak more colloquially.